 - The biasness should be considered as the art of the design and should not be included while analysing the results of the research.

 - The biasness is a part of every research and there s no possibility to remove it from the study.
 The removal of the biasness may cause an reduction in the usefulness of the project.

 - The biasness is kept in the mind while collecting the sample so there is already a less chance of choosing a biased data.

 - The selection biasness and the informational biasness are always kept in the mind while the project is analysed.

 The research has shown the main study of the hypothesis and has shown the impact of the New Home Public Sector and New Home Private Sector in the construction industry.
+Avail the top quality online homework help with outstanding coursework help service from the professional writer of Instant Assignment Help.
 The research has also shown the impact of the Repair and Maintenance Home Spending in Public Sector and Repair and Maintenance Home Spending in Private Sector on the construction industry.
 The research has also shown the impact of the null hypothesis on the construction industry.